 After being together for a couple years, Pat and I decided it was time for us to be real adults and start purchasing some of our own camping gear.
 Of course, camping gear is expensive and we were both broke grad students, so it took us a while to save up and acquire all that we needed.

-But step 1 was to buy a tent.
+Step 1 was to buy a tent.
 Step 2 was to use it.

-Anyway, this is a fairly quiet park, with about 80 forested campsites, hiking, a pond for boating and fishing, and a large open sports field.
+This is a fairly quiet park, with about 80 forested campsites, hiking, a pond for boating and fishing, and a large open sports field.
 They even had tether ball, which I hadn’t played since middle school.

 Of course, we had to play a few games.
 It was going well until I went for the ball and smashed my hand into the metal pole instead.
 Hard.
 I had a nice bruised and swollen thumb for the next week.